ravivyas84/go-blog/.llm/conventions.md

 - Content queries and sorting should live in `src/lib/content.ts`
 - Site-wide constants should live in `src/lib/site.ts`
 - Site/profile/homepage data should live in `src/lib/site-profile.ts`
+- The shared header nav is assembled from the `pages/` collection in `src/lib/content.ts` and passed into `SiteHeader` from `BaseLayout.astro`
 - Shared UI intended for Storybook should be written as React components in `src/ui/`, then imported into Astro pages/layouts

 ## Storybook Conventions